Suzette Quintanilla: Personal life

 Suzette married Guillermo "Bill" David Arriaga on September 11, 1993, at the Corpus Christi Marriott Hotel.
-Arriaga is described as being handsome and square-jawed.
-Suzette had liposuction done in Monterrey, Mexico in the mid-1990s.
-After learning of Suzette's marriage to Bill, Vela, who had kept his feelings for Suzette private, penned his emotions on paper, which he initially kept confidential.
-The resulting composition titled, "No Me Queda Más" (1994), was later given to Selena to record her Amor Prohibido album.
-According to Abraham, Selena delivered the song with deep emotional intensity and was seen crying in the recording studio, fully aware of Vela's feelings for Suzette.
-This backstory, previously unknown to many, was dramatized in Selena: The Series, which Suzette executive produced.
+Arriaga was described as handsome and square-jawed.
+Suzette had liposuction in Monterrey during the mid-1990s.
+After learning about Suzette's marriage to Bill, Ricky Vela (who had kept his feelings for Suzette private) expressed his emotions on paper which he initially kept confidential.
+The resulting composition, "No Me Queda Más" (1994), was later given to Selena to record Amor Prohibido.
+Abraham said that Selena sang with deep emotional intensity and was seen crying in the recording studio, aware of Vela's feelings for Suzette.
+This was dramatized in Selena: The Series, which Suzette executive-produced.
 Her son, Jován Arriaga, was born in March 1998.
-He graduated with honors from high school in 2017 and went on to study business administration at the University of Texas.
-Since then, he has maintained a low public profile and become involved in the family business.
-In January 2023, Jován and his wife gave birth to a son, Lincoln Arriaga.
+He graduated with honors from high school in 2017 and studied business administration at the University of Texas.
+Jován has maintained a low public profile, and has become involved in the family business.
+Jován's wife gave birth to a son, Lincoln Arriaga, in January 2023.